WestonHanners/JSON-Dump/README.md

 Now anytime you parse JSON, it will be written to disk in your apps "documents" directory in a sub folder called "JSON DUMP"

 These can be useful for stubing out network calls for unit tests, or just general debugging.

+To dump json in NSString format (suitable for using directly in objective-c files) add the code below to your pch file.

+`#define JSONDUMPNSSTRING=1`